|Changgyeonggung Palace (창경궁)|

 Tongmyeongjeon was built for the queen.
 It is the biggest building in Changgyeonggung Palace, and you can recognize the delicate details of its structure in various parts of the building.
 Walk up the stones past Tongmyeongjeon and there you will find Jagyeongjeon.
 On the southeast direction of the Jagyeongjeon is the Punggidae.
 This Punggidae is a measuring instrument.
 It is a long pole with a cloth hung at the end used to check the speed and direction of the wind.
 If you head north there is a large pond called Chundangji.
 Half of the pond was originally a rice field that the king took care of.
 But during the Japanese occupation, the rice field was changed to a pond with little ships floating on it.
 And the botanic garden built above the pond still remains today.

 |Historic Site No.123 (Designated on January 18, 1963)|

 |Feb-May, Sep-Oct 09:00-18:00

 ※ Last admission is one hour before closing.

-※ Following people in the category may enter free of charge (requires a valid proof): Youths (ages 24 and under).
+* Following people in the category may enter free of charge (requires a valid proof): Children and Teenagers (ages 24 and under).
 Seniors (ages 65 & over).
-Teachers and/or guides on an educational purpose for nursery, elementary, middle and high school students.
-Hanbok wearer (Only during New Year’s Day and Chuseok holidays).
-People with handicapped.
+Teachers and/or guides on educational purposes for nursery, elementary, middle and high school students.
+Persons wearing hanbok (Only during New Year’s Day and Chuseok holidays).
+People with disabilities.

 ※ Adults (ages 19 and more): Individual 1,000 won / Group (over 10): 800 won